 An e-newsletter that showcases how children learn and grow each month from birth to 3 years.
 From Baby to Big Kid translates the science of early childhood and offers strategies parents can tailor to their unique family situation and to the needs of their child.
 Sign Up!

-Colorado Moves toward an Interagency Early Childhood Data System
+Colorado’s Interagency Early Childhood Data System

 Colorado has made significant progress toward creating a unified, interagency early childhood data system to measure improvement and inform policy development, planning, and funding of early childhood supports.
 Data-sharing legislation passed by the General Assembly over the past four years laid the groundwork for the system, establishing the Governor’s Office of Information and Technology (OIT) to oversee all data efforts, and setting clear expectations for agencies’ participation and roles going forward.
 The early childhood data systems work is taking place under Governor Hickenlooper’s office and is integrated with broader birth-20 education policy development overseen by Lieutenant Governor Joseph Garcia.